99 Cents Only Stores

 At the outset, we want to emphasize the price we charge for the items we sell will appear in total form on the register display before the purchase is made.
 This is the price that will be charged for the total purchase.
 If our customers do not believe this price is correct, or do not wish to pay it, they do not have to complete the transaction.
 We are committed to making sure no transaction is completed unless and until the price is acceptable to our customers.
 When the final price is tallied and displayed on the register, please know you have the opportunity not to complete the transaction.
 Once the purchase is made, you have agreed to the purchase price and so it is important that customers with any concerns or questions not proceed before the transaction is made, i.e., before payment is made.

 Put simply, the total price that appears on the register is the total price we are charging, with applicable tax added, for the items you have selected; if you complete the transaction and pay this price, you are agreeing to this price for the items selected and presented for purchase.

 Please review the following pricing policy through which we clarify (1) how our 99/100 of a cent pricing works; and (2) when items will cost 99.99 cents (subject to rounding and therefore usually one dollar) as opposed to another (sometimes higher) price.

 1. How 99.99 Cents Pricing and the Associated Rounding Works

-If the base price of an item was formerly and would otherwise have been 99 cents per item, it would now be 99.99 cents for that item, such that the purchase price, after rounding, would be $1.00 if no other purchases are made at the same time as this sample transaction.
+--If the base price of an item is 99.99 cents (as it is for all of our merchandise items unless otherwise stated), then the purchase price, after rounding, will be $1.00 if no other purchases are made at the same time.
+This sample transaction shows the point: